F5Networks/f5-aws-cloudformation/experimental/learning-stacks/solutions/autoscale/waf/README.md

 The following are prerequisites for this solution:
  - The appropriate permission in AWS to launch CloudFormation templates (CFTs).
 You must be using an IAM user with the AdminstratorAccess policy attached and have permission to create Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles.
 For details on permissions and all AWS configuration, see https://aws.amazon.com/documentation/.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
 For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
+ - The classic ELB in front of the BIG-IP VEs performs SSL offload for the BIG-IP WAF auto scale tier.
+See [ELB configuration](#elb) for an example of the ELB configuration.
+You must first upload the SSL certificate to your AWS account for use in the classic ELB.
+For more information on uploading a certificate, see: http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html
  - Access to **Best** BIG-IP images in the Amazon region within which you are working.
  - Accepted the EULA for all Images in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
- - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.
+ - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for information.
  - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.

 ## Launching the template